ablakely/TeleServ/README.md

 ### Pastebin

-TeleServ has the ability to automatically post long Telegram messages to an unlisted pastebin to prevent flooding on IRC channels, it will not do this for private messages between IRC and Telegram users.
+TeleServ has the ability to automatically post long Telegram messages to an unlisted pastebin to prevent flooding an IRC channels, it will not do this for private messages between IRC and Telegram users.
 To enable this functionality you will need to create a [Pastebin Account](https://pastebin.com/signup) for your TeleServ instance and provide the needed details in your `conf.json` from the [API page](https://pastebin.com/doc_api).
 Make sure to set `pastebinLongMessages` to `true`.
+Messages with a character count grater than or equal to `messageLength` will be posted to pastebin.

 ## Commands